 I'm not fully fit - Asamoah Gyan

-The captain of the Black Stars Asamoah Gyan has admitted that, he is not fully fit as Ghana engages the Cranes of Uganda in the Federation of International Football Association (FIFA) World Cup qualifier at the Tamale Sports Stadium on Friday.
+Accra, Oct.
+4, GNA - The captain of the Black Stars, Asamoah Gyan has admitted that, he is not fully fit as Ghana engages the Cranes of Uganda in the Federation of International Football Association (FIFA) World Cup qualifier at the Tamale Sports Stadium on Friday.

 He said, though he's not fully fit, he can play the entire duration of the match and confident of victory against the opponent.